unicodeveloper/laravel-jusibe/README.md

 Then run `composer install` or `composer update` to download it and have the autoloader updated.

-# WIP - PLEASE DON'T USE IN PRODUCTION YET!!!

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.